 Candidates will be required to pay for their own food, accommodation & day lift-passes.

-Places on the Ski Patrol Course are allocated on a ‘first come first serve’ basis once all the evidence required has been submitted (the deadline for submission is 31st October 2017).
+Places on the Ski Patrol Course are allocated on a ‘first come first serve’ basis once all the evidence required has been submitted (the deadline for submission is the end of October).

 Completion of the course allows you to enter the Trainee Patroller status until further competencies have been signed off in your log book.